-Picturesque, vibrant and jazzy, New Orleans, Louisiana is a dazzling destination for a short trip or weekend getaway.
+Picturesque, vibrant and jazzy, New Orleans, Louisiana is a dazzling destination for a short trip or weekend getaway!
 That said, planning a New Orleans Itinerary can be perplexing.

-Everyone knows to go to Bourbon Street, but what else is there to see in New Orleans?
-Let us assure you: There are many incredible things to do in New Orleans, Louisiana!
+Everyone knows to go to Bourbon Street, but what else is there to see?
+Let us assure you: There are many incredible things to do in New Orleans!

-3 Days in New Orleans Itinerary
+3 Days New Orleans Itinerary

 Planning a Weekend in New Orleans

-NOLA has long been a weekend party destination highlighted by excessive debauchery.
-With booze flowing and beads flying on Bourbon Street, revelers sip drinks until the wee hours of the morning.
-To be honest, my first time in New Orleans was spent entirely on the world-famous Bourbon Street.
+NOLA has long been a Prime US Weekend party destination.
+With booze flowing and beads flying, revelers sip drinks until the wee hours of the morning.

-However, as I planned a return trip, it was my fuzzy memory of 2 days in New Orleans that prompted me to actually do a little research before arriving.
-While Bourbon Street is a blast, there really is a whole lot more to fit into a New Orleans Itinerary.
-When I decided to meet friends for a long weekend in New Orleans, I was tasked with planning a New Orleans 3 Day Itinerary – and we were intent on experiencing NOLA beyond Bourbon Street.
+While Bourbon Street is a blast, there really is a whole lot more to experience.
+Deciding to meet friends for a long weekend in New Orleans, I was tasked with planning a New Orleans 3 Day Itinerary.

-Best New Orleans Itinerary
+Best New Orleans Itinerary for 3 Days

 DAY 1 of Your New Orleans 3-Day Itinerary